rdkcentral/xts_core/README.md

 me
 ```
 *As the command in the config is using `$@` for the parameters, anything entered after `xts run list_demo` will be printed in place of the word "me".*

+## Use Cases ##

+- **Embedded Testing**: Run hardware or software tests across devices or setups.

+- **Build Automation**: Standardize how code is compiled or packaged.

+- **System Utilities**: Automate setup tasks like logging, flashing, or cleanup routines.

+- **Developer Workflows**: Save time with shortcuts for repetitive development commands.

 ## Contributing